Contents

 Cmput 455 Assignment 1

-Due Sep 18, 11:55pm.
+Due Sep 16, 11:55pm.
 Submit via eClass submission link on the main eClass course page.
+The link will open about a week before the deadline.

-Late submission (with 20% deduction) Sep 20, 11:55pm.
+Late submission (with 20% deduction) Sep 18, 11:55pm.
 Submit via separate eClass link for late submissions.
+This link will open after the regular deadline.

-1. Implement the rules of Ninuki, including creating a list of legal moves, detecting a win or a draw, and playing a move.
+1. Implement the rules of Binary Game, including creating an empty board, checking which moves are legal, detecting a win, and playing a given move.

-2. Write a random Ninuki player based on the Go0 player in the starter code.
+2. Write a random Binary Game player based on the starter code.

 3. Test your program on the public test cases, and on more tests of your own design.